jackdewinter/pymarkdown/newdocs/src/plugins/rule_md023.md

 considered properly in the original rule, any failure scenarios only reported a problem with the first line of the SetExt Heading text.
-To make this more general and to avoid having multiple failures being reported for a single SetExt Heading element, the reported position was moved to the start of the boundary line of the SetExt Heading element.
+To make this more general and to avoid having multiple Rule Failures being reported for a single SetExt Heading element, the reported position was moved to the start of the boundary line of the SetExt Heading element.